 Despite his unwavering claims of innocence, Drew was convicted in the first-degree murder of Karen Marsden and is serving a life sentence at the MCI in Shirley, Massachusetts, with no possibility of parole.
 He has filed numerous appeals over the years seeking a new trial.
 His most recent, and final, was denied in 2006.
 Drew’s supporters are currently petitioning for the Massachusetts governor to review his case.

-Far from closing this dark chapter in Fall River’s history, the convictions proved to be a legal nightmare that continues to haunt the city right up to the present.
-Allegations of witness tampering, falsified information, insufficient counsel, legal rights violations and police misconduct all loomed heavy as the now-closed cases against Maltias and Drew came apart following a shocking admission by Robin Murphy: she recanted her entire testimony in an unsuccessful bid for a new trial in 1984.
+Far from closing this dark chapter in Fall River’s history, the convictions proved to be a legal nightmare that continues to haunt the city right to this day.
+Allegations of witness tampering, falsified information, insufficient counsel, legal rights violations, and police misconduct all loomed heavy as the now-closed cases against Maltais and Drew came apart following a shocking admission by Robin Murphy: she recanted her entire testimony in an unsuccessful bid for a new trial in 1984.

 A number of other witnesses also recanted their trial statements, claiming that they were made under police pressure or else the influence of drugs.
 Carol Fletcher, a key witness who was allegedly present for Karen Marsden’s murder, maintains that she was threatened by police into making her false statements in order to convict Carl Drew.
 She now claims that the murder did not even take place in the woods of Westport.
 According to her revised version of events, Robin Murphy killed Marsden at the Harbor Terrace housing projects in Fall River and the body was dismembered and dumped at various locations.
 “They were fighting and Robin started pulling Karen’s hair out of her head,” Fletcher now claims.
 “I saw Robin put the knife toward Karen and I ran off.
 I was scared.”